zmruhi1/udacity-dsnd-object-detection/README.md

 The data you will use for training, validation and testing is organized as follow:
 ```
-/home/workspace/data/waymo
-    - training_and_validation - contains 97 files to train and validate your models
+/data/
-    - train: contain the train data (empty to start)
+    - train: contain the train data (87 files)
-    - val: contain the val data (empty to start)
+    - val: contain the val data (10 files)
     - test - contains 3 files to test your model and create inference videos
 ```

-The `training_and_validation` folder contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
+The folders contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
 The `testing` folder contains frames from the 10 fps video without downsampling.

-You will split this `training_and_validation` data into `train`, and `val` sets by completing and executing the `create_splits.py` file.
+If you donwload data from Waymo, you can use `create_splits.py` file to create the splits.
+As I have used the Udacity workspace, I have used the already splitted data.

 ### Experiments
-The experiments folder will be organized as follow:
+The experiments folder is organized as follows:
 ```
 experiments/
-    - pretrained_model/
     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training
     - reference/ - reference training with the unchanged config file
-    - experiment0/ - create a new folder for each experiment you run
-    - experiment1/ - create a new folder for each experiment you run
-    - experiment2/ - create a new folder for each experiment you run
+    - exp_1/ - added data augmentation techniques
+    - exp_2/ - tuned optimization parameters
     - label_map.pbtxt
-    ...
 ```

-## Prerequisites
+## Set up and instructions

+### Data

+For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).

+[OPTIONAL] - The files can be downloaded directly from the website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.
+We have already provided the data required to finish this project in the repository, so you don't need to download it separately.

 ### Local Setup